 How do you survive a family wedding with kids?
 Traveling knocks you out of your routine, which is good and bad.
 You get the excitement of exploring new places and being away from your daily responsibilities.
 With kids, changing routine can cause a lot of distress.
-Here are my current suggestions to survive a family wedding without losing your sanity.
-Or without losing all of your sanity.
-Or maybe keeping a tiny sliver of your sanity.
+Here’s how to travel to a wedding and keep at least a tiny sliver of your sanity.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!